Bilberry: Harvesting

 Bilberries are found in acidic, nutrient-poor soils throughout the temperate and subarctic regions of the world.
 Because they are difficult to grow and the fruit is small, bilberries are seldom cultivated.
-Fruits are mostly collected from wild plants growing on publicly accessible lands throughout northern and central Europe where they are plentiful; for example, up to a fifth (17–21%) of the land area of Sweden contains bilberry bushes, where it is called blåbär (lit. "blueberry", which is a source of confusion with the North American blueberry).
+Fruits are mostly collected from wild plants growing on publicly accessible lands throughout northern and central Europe where they are plentiful; for example, bilberries occur on about 17% of the land area of Sweden, where the berry is called blåbär (lit. "blueberry", which is a source of confusion with the North American blueberry).
 Bilberries can be picked by a berry-picking rake like lingonberries, but are more susceptible to damage.

 In Iceland, bilberries (known as aðalbláber, or "prime blueberry") grow predominantly in Westfjords and the surrounding area.
 In most of the country, the subtype bog blueberry occupies the same habitat.
 Both species are commonly found growing with dwarf birch and crowberries.
 Wild growth is vast compared to the population of Iceland and wild harvesting is legal, and a common activity in August when the berry season peaks.

 In Ireland, bilberries (known as fraochán) were traditionally gathered on the last Sunday in July, known as Bilberry Sunday, for the Celtic harvest festival of Lughnasadh, which marked the end of the hungry month of July.